-Sarah Salmon has been nominated for Junior Pro Bono Barrister of the Year and Christopher McCarthy for Young Pro Bono Lawyer of the Year in the 2020 Bar Pro Bono Awards.
+Christopher McCarthy has been nominated for Young Pro Bono Lawyer of the Year in the 2020 Bar Pro Bono Awards.
 The award winners in selected categories will be announced at a ceremony tonight.

-The nominations recognise their pro bono advice and representation in the Court of Appeal case of Jarvis v Evans (in which Shelter Cymru were an intervenor).
+The nomination recognises his pro bono advice and representation in the Court of Appeal case of Jarvis v Evans (in which Shelter Cymru were an intervenor).
 The case was heard in June and considered landlord licensing in Wales.

 The case concerned the landlord licensing provisions in Part 1, Housing (Wales) Act 2014 and the protections afforded to tenants of unlicensed landlords meaning it had wide-ranging implications for many vulnerable tenants around Wales.

-As a result of Sarah and Christopher’s success on behalf of the tenant, the landlord’s possession claim was dismissed and private rented sector tenants in Wales are now better protected against eviction.
+As a result of Christopher’s success on behalf of the tenant, the landlord’s possession claim was dismissed and private rented sector tenants in Wales are now better protected against eviction.

 Christopher’s nomination and his pro bono work